-The paws serve multiple purposes to cats, and we will look at why cats guard their paws so fiercely.
-Cats preferred to be petted in other areas of the body, so avoid playing with your cat’s feet.
+The paws serve multiple purposes to cats, so we will look at why cats guard their paws so vociferously.
+Cats prefer to be petted in other areas, so avoid playing with your cat’s feet.

 My Cat Attacks When I Touch Its Paws

 If you touch your cat’s paws without invitation, don’t expect a positive response.
-Your cat will likely lash out with a free paw, hiss, growl, and bite.
+Your cat will likely lash out with a free paw, hiss, growl, or bite.

 The main reason is that your cat is reacting through instinctive fear.
 Many of us watch our pets and assume they see a ferocious tiger in the mirror.
 That’s certainly the impression that cats give.